A Deep Learning Framework for Generation and Analysis of Driving Scenario Trajectories: Background

 \subsubsection{Clustering}

-Several methods have been proposed for time series and trajectory clustering \cite{liao2005clustering, Chehreghani16} and in particular for vehicle trajectories clustering \cite{li2006coarse, wang2020clustering}.
-Some methods use Hidden Markov Models (HMM) to deal with the sequential aspects of time series and trajectories, that are usually computationally expensive \cite{liu2019driving, takano2008recognition, wang2018extracting}.
-A recent work uses Mixture of Hidden Markov Models (MHMM) that has shown promising results \cite{martinsson2018clustering}.
+Several methods have been proposed for clustering based on time series and trajectory analysis \cite{liao2005clustering, Chehreghani16}, in particular for vehicle trajectories clustering \cite{li2006coarse, wang2020clustering,martinsson2018clustering,HoseiniRC21}.
+Some methods use Hidden Markov Models (HMM) to deal with the sequential aspects of time series and trajectories, which are usually computationally expensive \cite{liu2019driving,takano2008recognition,Wang_2018}.
+Recent work uses Mixture of Hidden Markov Models (MHMM) that has shown promising results \cite{martinsson2018clustering}.
 An advantage of HMM is simplicity and interpretation.

-Malhorta et al. \cite{malhotra2017timenet} have proposed TimeNet - a multilayered recurrent neural network for feature extraction from time series.
+TimeNet, proposed in \cite{malhotra2017timenet}, is a multilayered recurrent neural network for feature extraction from time series.
 The authors demonstrate the performance of TimeNet on tasks such as classification and clustering where they compute an embedding based on t-SNE \cite{maaten2008visualizing}.
 Embedding the time-series has been also studied in \cite{nguyen2017m} where the proposed method, called m-TSNE, uses Dynamic Time Wrapping (DTW) \cite{DTW2018} as a metric between multidimensional time series embedded by t-SNE.
-It is notable that clustering and embedding complex data is beyond trajectory analysis and has been studied for example for clustering tree-structured sequences in \cite{ChehreghaniRLC07}.
+The work in \cite{HoseiniRC21} develops a trajectory clustering method based on embedding temporal relations via DTW and deep learning, and then extracting the transitive relations via minimax distances \cite{Chehreghani17AAAI,Chehreghani20MLJ}.
+Finally, it is notable that clustering sequential data clustering is beyond trajectory analysis and has been studied for example for tree-structured sequences in \cite{ChehreghaniRLC07}.